cdb342/DGZ/README.md

 </div>

 ## Dependencies
-Codes released in this work is trained and tested on:
+Codes released in this work are trained and tested on:
 - Ubuntu Linux
 - Python 3.8.15
 - Pytorch 1.13.0